Research projects

 ‘FreeTails’ pig welfare project

-In May 2010 the Farm Animals Department received a grant from the Tubney Charitable Trust to gather and analyse information on current practices and initiatives in relation to pig welfare, specifically indoor free farrowing and the avoidance of tail docking and tail biting.
-As part of this project the Farm Animals Department devised a questionnaire to capture this information, which was sent to relevant researchers, producers, processors and retailers.
-A follow-up workshop was held in October with key stakeholders to discuss these issues further, including the current challenges to implementation of improved practices and how these might be overcome.
+In May 2010 the farm animals department received a grant from the Tubney Charitable Trust to gather and analyse information on current practices and initiatives in relation to indoor free farrowing and the avoidance of tail docking and tail biting.
+As part of this project the farm animals department devised a questionnaire to capture this information, which was sent to relevant researchers, producers, processors and retailers.
+A follow-up workshop was held in October 2010 with key stakeholders to discuss these issues further, including the current challenges to implementation of improved practices and how these might be overcome.
 A larger conference was subsequently held in January 2011, to enable knowledge transfer to and engagement with a wider audience, including government.
-As part of this project, researchers from the Scottish Agricultural College and Newcastle University were commissioned to investigate the economics of the marketplace for higher welfare pork products; their report will be finalised in early 2011.
+As part of this project, researchers from the Scottish Agricultural College and Newcastle University were commissioned to investigate the economics of the marketplace for higher welfare pork products.
+We are currently exploring ways of taking this initiative forward, in collaboration with the pig industry and key stakeholders.

 Development of on-farm Welfare Outcome Assessment